Farm to Food Pantry

 Specific program models used (e.g. scheduled pre-harvest purchase vs. ad-hoc post-harvest purchase) will be determined by the host site and will be based on needs of the local hunger relief program.
 It is important that the host site creates a balance between increasing the availability of healthy produce for lower-income individuals, while also supporting local agricultural efforts.

-Although F2FP is began its sixth year in the spring of 2019, we will still approach it as a pilot by encouraging participants to develop new models in close partnership with their growers.
+Although F2FP began its 8th year in the spring of 2021, we will still approach it as a pilot by encouraging participants to develop new models in close partnership with their growers.
 This will help us to develop a deeper understanding of what makes partnerships effective and beneficial for all parties.
-What works well in some communities may not work in other areas where farming practices are different, or food bank needs more diverse.
+What works well in some communities may not work in other areas where farming practices and growing seasons are different, or food bank needs more diverse.

-We believe the results and ongoing expansion of the F2FP initiative is an effective way to support local agriculture through food pantries, and look forward to continuing to develop this winning formula for hunger relief and food system growth in Washington.
+We believe the ongoing expansion of the F2FP initiative is an effective way to support diversified small-scale agriculture through food pantries, and look forward to continuing to develop this winning formula for hunger relief and food system localization around Washington.

 2021 F2FP Locations

 We are pleased to announce our 2021 F2FP initiative partner sites:

 - Blue Mountain Action Council

 - Coastal Harvest / WSU Grays Harbor County Extension